 - My Account

 *Louise Shropshire was born on this date in 1913.
-She was an African American composer for her religion and the church.
+She was a Black composer for her religion and the church.

 Born Louise Jarrett, the granddaughter of slaves and sharecroppers, was born in Coffee County, Alabama.
 In 1917, her family relocated to Cincinnati, Ohio.
 As a young girl, Jarrett demonstrated a gift for music and composed many hymns as a member of the Baptist Church.
 Sometime between 1932 and 1942, after marrying Robert Shropshire, she composed a gospel hymn, If My Jesus Wills.

 Rev. Dorsey and her would build a thirty-year friendship and together, co-wrote and copyrighted the gospel hymn, Behold the Man of Galilee.
 Some of Shropshire's other Gospel-copyrighted compositions are; I've Got The Big Seal Of Approval; I'm Tryin' My Best To Get Home To See Jesus; Whom Do Men Say That I Am?; I Know Jesus Pilots Me; Are you Worthy to Take Communion; Come on, Jesus Will Save You Right Now, and Mother's Beautiful Hands.

 In 1954, Shropshire copyrighted a Christian hymn entitled, If My Jesus Wills; a song, which she authored and published sometime between 1932 and 1942.
 She recorded an additional copyright that same year for the song as part of a suite of eleven original gospel hymns entitled, His Precious Blood.
 Throughout the 1940s and 1950s, she continued performing If My Jesus Wills across America at the National Convention of Gospel Choirs and Choruses as part of the repertoire of her choirs, The Humble Three, The Shropshire Singers and The New Prospect Singers.
 It is believed that If My Jesus Wills was adapted by folk singers to become We Shall Overcome.
 Taking the advice of Dorsey, Shropshire distributed 1,000 pieces of the His Precious Blood sheet music collection to choir directors all over the country.
 Shropshire's lyrics resemble those of Methodist minister, Rev. Charles Albert Tindley's 1901 composition, “I'll Overcome Someday".
 Although the two songs are very different musically, the popularity of Tindley's hymn suggests that Tindley's hymn inspired Shropshire's "If My Jesus Wills."